TomasHubelbauer/sqlite-javascript/README.md

   It looks as though SQLite doesn't actually store schema information in the binary contents of the page but instead stores a SQL string used to create each table.
   We need to parse this string to learn what tables are available in the database.
-- Implement a UI similar to `printDebugPage` but for the whole file where the user can scroll through the grid of hex+dec+ascii triplet combinations (this could probably be done by sizing the container to be as tall as would be needed for all the lines but displaying just the visible lines and calculating their offset from the scroll offset of the container - virtualized hex editor view) and each byte would be highlighted according to what it belongs to and would display additional information on hove
 - Find out what's up with the crash in one of the leaf tables where the cell pointer is over a thousand
+- Use the HTML `DataView` component built in my other repository to implement a UI where the user is able to switch between the database pages and view them in that component and each byte has a title which describes its purpose and a background which highlights logical chunks of the page